As A Consultancy Owner, You Always Attract What You Are, Not What You Want

 If you want clarity, you need to take time to get clear about what you want.
 This might sound obvious, but for most people, it’s not.

 Most consultancy owners attract confusion, long workdays, and tiring clients because that’s how they feel.
 They expect their job to be difficult, so they receive that.

-They want an easier life, but they don’t even believe it’s possible.
-Instead, they think that being successful in business needs to be difficult.
+They want an easier life but don’t even believe it’s possible.
+Instead, they think that being successful in business needs to be complicated.
 They believe feeling exhausted and stressed is normal.